Reperfusion Injury in Stroke

 Blood pressure control

-Pressures can be reduced gently with antihypertensives that do not increase CBF or cause excessive vasodilatation.
-Examples include labetalol (Normodyne, Trandate) and nicardipine (Cardene).
-Less favored medications include intravenous angiotensin-converting enzyme (ACE) inhibitors, calcium-channel blockers, and vasodilators such as nitroprusside.[3, 35]
+Regardless of the specific goal, pressures should be reduced smoothly and gradually, using antihypertensives that do not increase CBF or cause excessive vasodilatation.
+Preferred medications include labetalol (Normodyne, Trandate) and nicardipine (Cardene).
+Less favored medications include intravenous angiotensin-converting enzyme (ACE) inhibitors, calcium-channel blockers, and vasodilators such as nitroprusside.[7, 55]

 Author